Retirement Retirement Planning

 Svetlana/Adobe leisure and travel concept

 With so many people living together, cruise ships are incubators of disease.
-Not just COVID-19 but also other ailments like strep throat, pink eye, and influenza.
+You don't want to catch ailments like strep throat, pink eye, and influenza.

 Your current living situation is probably cheaper